Mboundor Diouf defended his doctoral thesis in development economics at the University of Poitiers and the EIEA Chair (ABS-UM6P and Mines ParisTech).

-During his thesis, he has benefited from various training in economics, mining, energy, environmental economics, spatial econometrics, and GIS during his visit as a scholar to ASU (6 months), University of Coimbra (1 month), Friedrich Schiller University Jena (7 days), and UM6P (1 year), as well as short stays at Columbia University (5 days) and University of Oxford (4 days).
+During his doctoral studies, he received extensive training in economics, mining, energy, environmental economics, spatial econometrics, and GIS during his university stays at ASU (6 months), the University of Coimbra (1 month), Friedrich Schiller University Jena (7 days), and UM6P (1 year), as well as short stays at Columbia University (5 days) and the University of Oxford (4 days).
+He previously earned a bachelor’s and a master’s degree from UCA (CERDI).

 Previously, he graduated with a Bachelor’s and Master’s (Magister) grade at UCA (CERDI).